Skip to main content

 On existing clusters, a default Ingress is provided.
 This default Ingress is backed by a Kubernetes service (named gitguardian).

-The default ingress is customizable, allowing modifications to className, pathType, TLS, Annotations/Labels.
+The default ingress is customizable, allowing modifications to className, pathType, Annotations/Labels.

 In the KOTS Admin Console, you may configure the following parameters: